Mark H. Hayden Mark-et al. Logo

 I cant find my email for all my emails "How do I get rid of all this junk email?"

-Lots of free web based email services now include SPAM filters also, most notibly the MSN butterfly as seen on TV.
+Lots of free web based email services now include SPAM filters also, I feel the best email filtering is now from Gmail.

 If you are using Outlook or Outlook express consider the email filter found in Tools, Rules, Email.